utopia-foss/utopia/doc/guides/tutorial.rst

 .. hint::

-    You can create a directory and an empty plain text file right from the terminal:
+    You can create a directory and an empty plain text file right from the terminal *inside* the docker container:

     .. code-block:: console

-        $ mkdir -p ~/utopia_cfgs/SandPile/test
+        $ mkdir -p ~/io/utopia_cfgs/SandPile/test
-        $ touch ~/utopia_cfgs/SandPile/test/run.yml
+        $ touch ~/io/utopia_cfgs/SandPile/test/run.yml

     The created file can then be opened in the text editor of your choice.
+    As the directory is mounted, you can also do this on the host system.

 Now, copy the following lines into it: